 - 8 tablespoons unsalted butter, melted and slightly cooled

 - ¾ cup (149g) packed light brown sugar

 - Whisk together flour, cinnamon, ginger, cloves, baking soda, baking powder, and salt in a medium bowl.

 - Whisk together pumpkin, melted butter, brown sugar, egg, vanilla, and 1 tablespoon bourbon in a large bowl.

 - Add flour mixture to pumpkin mixture and stir, using a rubber spatula, until just combined.
 Cover with plastic wrap and refrigerate for at least 1 hour or up to over night.

-- Bake cookies, one sheet at a time, until set and tops spring back when gently pressed, 11–13 minutes.
+- Bake cookies, one sheet at a time, until set and tops spring back when gently pressed, 12–14 minutes.
 Let cookies cool on sheets 5 minutes, then transfer to a wire rack to cool completely.

-- Beat together cream cheese and butter in a stand mixer fitted with a whisk attachment.
-Add confectioners’ sugar and bourbon and mix until smooth.
-Refrigerate until ready to use.
+- Beat together cream cheese and butter using a hand-held mixer or in a stand mixer fitted with a whisk attachment until smooth.

 - Spread scant 1 tablespoon cream cheese filling onto bottom side of half of the cookies; sandwich with remaining cookies, bottom side down, pressing gently.